MarcoAlecci/DamFlow/README.md

 The repository is organized into several key directories, each serving a specific purpose:

 * **📁 0_Data**

-  Contains all the datasets used in the experiments.
-This includes a smaller version of AndroCatSet called **AndroCatSet Mini**, which can be used to test the code easily.
+  This directory contains all datasets used in the experiments.

+  For the sole purpose of testing, we include a smaller dataset, **AndroCatSet_Mini**, which allows you to test the code.
+The full version of **AndroCatSet** is needed to replicate the paper's results but requires more time, resources, as well as higher costs for using OpenAI Embeddings (see requirements).

 * **📂 1_Src**
-  Houses all the source code, divided into two subfolders: one for **Java** and one for **Python**.
+  Contains all the source code, divided into two subfolders: one for **Java** and one for **Python**.
   * **Java Folder**
     Contains the code needed to launch FlowDroid (for both backward analysis and the baseline approach).
 A `.jar` file is also provided for convenience.
   * **Python Folder**